On the Beach (Neil Young album)

 On the Beach is the fifth studio album by Canadian-American musician Neil Young, released by Reprise Records in July 1974.
-It is the second of the so-called "Ditch Trilogy" that Young recorded following the massive success of 1972's Harvest, and reveals the artist grappling with feelings of over-exposure, alienation and melancholy.
+It is the second of the so-called "Ditch Trilogy" that Young recorded following the massive success of 1972's Harvest, and expresses feelings of over-exposure, alienation and melancholy.

 Background

 Looking back on the album for the liner notes to the Decade box set, Young wrote of "Heart of Gold": "This song put me in the middle of the road.
 Traveling there soon became a bore, so I headed for the ditch.
 A rougher ride but I saw more interesting people there."
 Recorded after (but released before) Tonight's the Night, On the Beach shares some of that album's bleakness and crude production — which came as a shock to fans and critics alike, as this was the long-awaited studio follow-up to the commercially and critically successful Harvest.
 It hinted towards a more subtle outlook, particularly on the opening track, "Walk On".

 As happened with Tonight's the Night, On the Beach under-performed commercially but went on to attain high regard from fans and critics alike.
 Both albums were recorded in a haphazard manner, with a variety of session musicians often changing their instruments while Young offered basic arrangements for them to follow.
 He chose rough, monitor mixes of songs rather than a more polished sound, alienating his sound engineers in the process.
 Throughout the recording process, Young and his colleagues consumed a homemade concoction dubbed "honey slides", a goop of sauteed marijuana and honey that "felt like heroin", at the behest of session musician and de facto producer Rusty Kershaw.
 This may account for the mellow mood of the album, particularly on its second half.

 While the original Rolling Stone review described On the Beach as "one of the most despairing albums of the decade", later critics, including Allmusic's William Ruhlmann, used the benefit of hindsight to conclude that Young was in fact "saying goodbye to despair, not being overwhelmed by it".
 Neil Young concluded: "Good album.
-One side of it particularly — the side with "Ambulance Blues", "Motion Pictures" and "On the Beach".
+One side of it particularly — the side with 'Ambulance Blues', 'Motion Pictures' and 'On the Beach'.
 It's out there.
 It's a great take."